TexasEscapes.com Texas Escapes Online Magazine: Travel and History

 History in a Pecan Shell

 Back at the time of its founding in 1831, Liberty was consider divided by the Trinity River.
-Present day Dayton was considered "West Liberty - the official name of until the mid-1880s.
+Present day Dayton was considered "West Liberty" - the official name until the mid-1880s.
 The name of Liberty comes from the capital of the old Mexican municipality of Santísima Trinidad de la Libertad.

 Liberty and West Liberty were connected by a ferry.